-46 percent of performance-based awards utilize more than one performance metric.
+53 percent of performance-based awards utilize more than one performance metric.
+For purposes of this analysis, an absolute TSR modifier was considered a separate metric.

-The chart at right shows the prevalence of the most common metrics used for performance-vesting awards, which remained consistent with our 2018 report.
+The chart to the right shows the prevalence of the most common metrics used for performance-vesting awards